LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

     } serialized using snapshotStoreSchema delete any entries from the snapshot substore with storeKey <= uint32be(roundNumber-3)

-# updates to Validators and BFT module are only done after the bootstrap period
+# Updates to Validators and BFT module are only done after the bootstrap period
 if roundNumber > initRounds:
     validatorsTwoRoundsAgo = deserialized value of the snapshot substore entry with storeKey == uint32be(roundNumber-2) activeDelegates = validatorsTwoRoundsAgo.activeDelegates

     bftWeights = [{
         "address": address,
         "bftWeight": 1
     } for address in activeDelegates, sorted by lexicographically by address]

-    # get the last stored BFT parameters, and update them if needed
+    # Get the last stored BFT parameters, and update them if needed
     currentBFTParameters = BFT.getBFTParameters(b.header.height)
     if (currentBFTParameters.validators != bftWeights
         or currentBFTParameters.precommitThreshold != BFT_THRESHOLD